Patenting

 Broadcast your intellectual property to the world

-Offer no protection
+Offer no active protection

 Cost a huge amount to get